samraym/network_attacks/README.md

 ###  FTP Brute-force Attack

-The brute-force attack targets the FTP server (`10.12.0.40`) in the DMZ because we know from network scanning that the port 21 is open.
-The attack script named `ftp_bruteforce.py` systematically attempts to log in using a known weak username (`victim`) and a wordlist of common passwords (`10k-most-common.txt`).

 To prepare the attack:

 * A user named victim is added on the FTP server with the weak password **lovely**: